 Your teachers have lived and worked in different countries, so they understand from experience the challenges you might be facing by living and studying in a different country.
+Our teachers have a lot of experience and the majority have taught at the school for many years.

-Social Activities Coordinator
+Social Activities

-You can find information on the notice boards and our activities organiser will also come into your classes and let you know about any trips or activities that week
+You can find information on the notice boards and our activities organisers will also come into your classes and let you know about any trips or activities that week. (see page 31 for more information about what we offer).